Maria Eisner: Innovation and reputation

-Flight to USA
+Flight to United States

 Alliance Photo ceased its activities at the end of the autumn of 1939, as Eisner, a Jew, had to flee Paris at the time of the occupation.
 Considered a German ally, she was interned in June 1940 in the Gurs camp in the Pyrenees.
 Liberated in August, she transited via Portugal to emigrate to the United States. where she spent the end of the Second World War.
 The agency she founded was re-established after the war as A.D.E.P.
 (Agence de documentation et d’édition photographiques) run by Suzanne and Pierre Boucher, closing in 1959.

-Magnum
+Magnum Photos

 Founder

 Eisner was one of the founders of Magnum Photos; the only one with any previous experience in such a venture.
 She was crucial to its success, bringing essential skills in organising and marketing the work of multiple photographers, and responsible for establishing the archives and working methods in the offices, including the use of contact sheets.

 In May 1947, Robert Capa organised a meeting over lunch at the Museum of Modern Art in New York with Eisner and LIFE magazine's Bill Vandivert and his wife, Rita, to establish Magnum Photos, Inc. Though Henri Cartier-Bresson, David "Chim" Seymour, and George Rodger were not told of the meeting, they were nevertheless made Magnum's vice-presidents.
 On a detour to Paris, Seymour received Eisner's telegram: "You are Vice President of Magnum Photos.
 Detailed letter sent to Paris on May 22nd.
 I will soon have interesting assignments for you."

 The seven members became the original shareholders of Magnum which was to have offices in New York and Paris, to be run respectively by their new president, Rita Vandivert for which she was paid $8,000 a year, and Eisner was appointed secretary and treasurer and head of the Paris ‘office’, on $4,000 a year, at 125 rue du Faubourg St Honore, from where she had run Alliance before the war.
 In New York it operated from the Vandiverts’ small office and darkroom in a brownstone on Eighth Street in Greenwich Village.
 Bill and Rita Vandivert left Magnum in 1948.